raphico/shell-c/README.md

 └── your_program.sh       # Shell script to run or test the program
 ```

-## Try the Challenge Yourself
+## Attribution

-This project was built as part of the [Codecrafters "Build Your Own Shell" Challenge](https://app.codecrafters.io/r/zealous-guineapig-988263).
-Use my link to get **7 days free** if you want to take the challenge and build your own server from scratch.
+This project was built as part of the [Codecrafters "Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview)